amith1893/basic-python-interpreter/README.md

-The project is CU Interpreter.
+The project is Basic Python Interpreter.

-This is written as a part of the Compiler Construction assignment.

 The interpreter behaves like a Python interpreter for the following operations: